LeonEdlund/plant-health/README.md

 As seen in the diagram, three sensors and one LED are used:

 1. __Soil moisture sensor:__
    To read the data from this sensor (_bottom right_), it is connected to one of the ADC pins (GP27) on the Pico.
 This allows us to convert the analog signal from the sensor into a digital value we can use in our code.
 To power the sensor, it is connected to its own GPIO pin (GP16).
 This allows us to independently turn the sensor on and off while taking a measurement.
-Ground is connected to the Pico’s GND pin, which is linked to the ground rail on the breadboard.
+Ground is connected to the Pico’s GND pin, which is connected to the ground rail on the breadboard.

 2. __Temperature and humidity sensor:__
    This sensor (DHT11 — _far left_) is connected to GP26 for reading data.
 It is powered by the 3.3V pin via the power rail, and ground is connected to the ground rail.